Appearance

 widget.start("#tectly-container");Authentication

 The widget authenticates with a project-scoped session token that you can issue from your backend.
-Tokens are valid for 12 hours.

 sh